 THE BEST FAMILY VILLAS IN THE CARIBBEAN

 So you want the privacy of a villa while still being close enough to the action in Antigua?
 Pigeon Beach House could be just for you.
-The five-bedroom villa is set in an acre of tropical gardens, with all the space you need for a family of ten.
+The five-bedroom villa is set in an acre of tropical gardens, with all the space you need for a family of up to ten.
 Yet the beautiful Pigeon Beach – one of the finest in Antigua – is just a two-minute walk away, where lunch on the sand at shabby-chic Catherine’s Café is a must for any family.
-Almost just as close by foot are the shops, restaurants and various attractions of vibrant English Harbour, including historic Nelson’s Dockyard and an excellent sailing school that usually proves a hit with older children and teenagers.
+Almost just as close by foot are the shops, restaurants and various attractions of vibrant English Harbour, including historic Nelson’s Dockyard and an excellent sailing school that always proves a hit with older children and teenagers.

-Recently refurbished Ti Soleil sits upon the slopes of Mustique’s Endeavour Hills, offering breathtaking views of the Caribbean Sea and the neighbouring islands.
+Recently refurbished Ti Soleil sits upon the slopes of Mustique’s Endeavour Hills, offering breath-taking views of the Caribbean Sea and the neighbouring islands.
 There are three bedrooms in the main house, each with a private terrace, and a further bedroom in a cottage on site – perfect for either grandparents looking for some peace and quiet or for teens in need of a little independence.
 The villa is fully staffed with a chef, gardener and housekeeper and boasts a generously-sized pool and plenty of space for al fresco dining.

 But what makes this villa so perfect for families is Mustique itself.
 The island’s status as a retreat for royals and other A-list celebrities has made it one of the safest islands in the Caribbean for children and teenagers to roam about freely.
 Throughout the year, the island’s Social Director arranges a wonderful array of activities and events for kids to enjoy, from beach picnics and pony camps to kite flying competitions, movie nights, treasure hunts and even snorkelling trips at night.
-And for very young children there are nannies and child minders ready to step in and give parents the chance to relax and enjoy the island.
+And for very young children there are nannies and childminders ready to step in and give parents the chance to relax and enjoy the island.

 It’s hard not to be impressed by whimsical Wyler House in Mustique.
 Children will no doubt make a beeline for the massive 30-metre pool, complete with bridge across its middle and underwater windows for spying inside the house.
-Teenagers will probably be attempting to crash TikTok with videos taken of the stunning ocean vistas from the terraces and bedrooms.
+Teenagers will probably be attempting to crash TikTok with videos taken of the stunning ocean views from the terraces and bedrooms.
 And aesthetes of all ages will almost certainly be impressed by the cool, contemporary lines and free-flowing open spaces.

 THE BEST FAMILY RESORTS IN THE CARIBBEAN